apacheignite/documentation/clustering/docker-deployment.md

   "title": "Start Ignite Docker Container"
 }
 [/block]
 For running docker container, you need to pull and start a docker image.
 By default, the latest version is downloaded.
-You can see a full list of tags here: [https://hub.docker.com](https://hub.docker.com/r/apacheignite/ignite/tags)
+You can see a full list of tags [here](https://hub.docker.com/r/apacheignite/ignite/tags)

 To pull the Ignite docker container use the following command:
 [block:code]